 - Calls are answered by trained personnel who understand the concerns of the whistle-blower and will ensure that all the relevant facts are obtained from the whistle-blower in a manner that will ensure full protection and confidentiality for the whistle blower.

 - You are not required to disclose your identity.
-Even if you disclose your identity to KPMG, your identity will not be disclosed to PAL Pensions without your consent.
+Even if you disclose your identity to Deloitte, your identity will not be disclosed to PAL Pensions without your consent.

 - The facilities are secure and not accessible to unauthorized persons